Unthrottled/distributed-tracing/README.md

 ![hold onto your butts](images/hotyb.jpg)

-This should output something like this to the browser window/command line
+This should output something like this to the browser window

 ![ui](images/up.png)